-When an outside person reads this audit log this integration bound might seem arbitrary without any explanation.
+When an outside person reads this audit log, this integration boundary change might seem arbitrary without any explanation.

-Click in the Reason cell next to the log message to enter a Reason such as “Changed end boundary to better fit peak” and hit enter.
+Click in the Reason cell next to the log message.

+Enter a Reason such as “Changed end boundary to better fit peak” and press Enter.